scleradb/scleradb.github.io/docsrc/setup/install.md

     > scleradmin --remove sclera-csv-plugin sclera-textfiles-plugin --root /path/to/sclera

 You can specify a list of plugins to add and another list of plugins to remove in the same command.

+For a list of available plugins and other components, please refer to the [components documentation](../setup/components.md).

 ### Updating Installed Packages and Plugins